 Alejandro Rodriguez: I feel like we trust each other for our own parts of the business.
 She trusted me to design and I trusted her to help get the vision out, and like Tomasa mentioned, it wasn't always easy.
 You have to realise as well, that nobody does anything alone.

 As you both seem to be a pretty strong pairing, was the idea of referencing your label as “Modern Americana” something you discussed and planned?
 Or was it more a natural progression of alignment?
 Alejandro Rodriguez: I was like, "We have to have a voice.
 What is it?"
 Modern Americana became a tagline, but it was something that just came to us.
-I guess, the way that I try to explain it to people is that we are both American, but come from two completely different cultures.
+I guess, the way that I try to explain it to people is that we are both American, but come from two completely different cultures that have built our own version of America, in our own eyes.
 I’m Mexican and Native American, and she’s Chamorro.
 Our experiences coming from those cultures and especially living in the melting pot that is LA has given us a special view point that “Americana” is much more than the workwear of “white” America.
 It’s a blend of so many cultures and styles that to us ponchos and cowboy boots are just as American as blue jeans and a white tee.

 That's a great definition of Americana, as traditionally I think Ralph Lauren, preppy, very white America, whereas, the way you are defining it, is actually what it looks like today.
 Tomasa Calvo: Exactly.
 We are making the new Americana.
 I really try to push that with all the images and branding.